 We want to make sure that your stay on board is as pleasant and safe as possible, even in these special times.
 For this reason we have taken precautionary measures, in coordination with the health authorities, to best protect both passengers and our employees, both on the ground and on board of our flights.
 Below you can find some useful information to help you planning your trips.

 Before your flight

 Before you start your travel, please make yourself familiar with the country specific requirements along your journey and observe the regulations at the departure and destination airports: for example it is compulsory at many airports to wear a surgical face mask and the same is applied for all flights to/from Italy.

-We kindly invite you to check-in for your flight on our website or with the Lufthansa app.
+We kindly invite you to check-in for your flight via Lufthansa website or with the Lufthansa app.

 Changes in hand baggage rules

 We have adapted our baggage regulations for you so that every piece of hand luggage that complies with the rules (max dims 55x40x20cm, max 8 kg) can now be checked in free of charge – even if you have booked a Light fare.
 Please deliver your handbag at the check-in counter.